 The Florida Legislature adopted the Truth in Millage legislation which is a method by which all taxpayers can participate in the budget adoption process.
 Each year the Property Appraiser completes an assessment of the value of all property and certifies to each taxing authority the value of the property within its jurisdiction.
 Each taxing authority then notifies the Property Appraiser of its proposed millage rate, its rolled back rate and the date, time, and place of the public hearing to consider the tentative millage rate and the adjusted tentative budget.
 Once the Property Appraiser receives the information, he sends a notice by first class mail to every taxpayer on the assessment roll.
-Public hearings are then held to adopt a tentative budget and millage based on information provided by the Property Appraiser.
-The final budget and millage is adopted by the Governing Board, in accordance with Florida Statutes 129 and 200, no later than the close of the fiscal year on September 30.
+Public hearings are then held to adopt a tentative budget and millage is adopted by the Governing Board, in accordance with Florida Statutes 129 and 200, no later than the close of the fiscal year on September 30.
 All funds for the Library District are budgeted on an annual basis except for the Pension Trust fund, and the level of control is maintained at the fund level.